jabryan-sb/SticklebackWGS/README.md

     #SBATCH --time=48:00:00
     #   these will take place over 48 hours maximum
     #SBATCH -p long-28core
-    #   will be run on a 28core
+    #   will be run on a 28core partition
     #SBATCH --output=%j.split.out
     #   the output file will be called (job#).split.out
     #SBATCH --error=%j.split.err